 Surf Cafe at the Assateague Island Surf Shop

-We went here for the first time for the yummy acai bowls and breakfast burritos.
-(And if my son didn’t devour most my acai bowl I would have taken a picture!)
-They have great coffee, cute decor and a huge selection of clothing and gifts.
+The Surf Cafe is technically in Berlin, but its worth mentioning with its proximity to West Ocean City.
+Our first trip to Assateague Island Surf Shop was for the yummy acai bowls and breakfast burritos.
+The cafe also serves great coffee in a cute lounge area.
+Plus, the rest of the shop includes a huge selection of clothing and gifts.
 Our little guy also loved the music and seating area as well as the surfing videos playing on repeat.

 This is a cute little local restaurant that just opened up in May of 2018 on Sunset Avenue.
 It’s covered in country/farm decor, has a decent sized bar and then a seating area with plenty of high chairs.
 In fact, almost everyone there when we went for dinner was with a young child, which likely had something to do with the 5:30pm dinner hour.
 It’s a casual restaurant with a number of southern specialities for breakfast, lunch and dinner.
-They also have daily specials, and we happened to get there on Taco Tuesday when they had amazingly flavorful pork, chicken and beef tacos that were a steal for $1.50 each.
+Surfside Rooster also has daily specials, including their infamous Taco Tuesday.

 While Sello’s is family friendly like most places in Ocean City, the ambiance here is perfect for a date night if you have a chance to get away.
 It’s a quiet spot that’s usually filled with more locals than tourists, and the bar tenders here are super friendly.
 They have a great wine selection and the amazing selection of Italian food is a nice break from the typical seafood.
 Although to be honest, I almost always seem to get some type of seafood pasta for the best of both worlds!

-West Ocean City, Maryland has always had a special place in my heart.
+West Ocean City, MD has always had a special place in my heart.
 Regardless of where we go in the world it continues to be the one place I can’t wait to keep going back to.
-Now that we’ve had two summers there with our son, I’m even more excited to continue experiencing new things with him each time we visit.
+Check back here periodically for updates as we’ll continue to update this post with our favorite things to do and kid-friendly restaurants in West Ocean City, MD.